Handshake Protocol

 HANDSHAKE

-: the handshake envelope to be validated by the server
+: The handshake envelope to be validated by the client.

 - Verify the server's authenticity using the shared password.